harsh748943/AmazonXcodeBenders/README.md

 #Usage

-#Making an Offline Payment
+1.Making an Offline Payment
 Open the app and select "Offline Payment"
 Enter recipient details and amount
 Confirm transaction with your PIN
 Receive SMS confirmation (sender and recipient)

-#Using Voice Payments
+2.Using Voice Payments
 Tap the microphone icon
 Speak your payment command (e.g., "Send ₹1000 to Amazon Electricity Bill") Verify auto-filled details
 Enter PIN to complete transaction

-#Bill Management
+3.Bill Management
 App automatically scans SMS for bills
 View upcoming payments in "Bills" section
 Tap "Pay Now" for instant payment

-#Budgeting Tools
+4.Budgeting Tools
 Manually enter or sync transactions
 View monthly reports in "Budget" section
 Receive spending alerts and suggestions

-#Security Notes
+5.Security Notes
 All transactions are encrypted
 Never stores full financial details on device
 Uses tokenization for payment processing